-The Affordable Care Act, otherwise known as Obamacare, requires insurance companies in 2014 to offer new categories of health insurance plans to consumers: Bronze, Silver, Gold, and Platinum.
-These plans will all offer a minimum standard of benefits determined by the government.
-This minimum standard is known as the plan’s "essential health benefits."
+The Affordable Care Act, otherwise known as Obamacare, requires health insurance companies to offer only four standard categories of plans to those consumers who purchase their coverage privately: Bronze, Silver, Gold, and Platinum.
+These plans all offer a minimum standard of benefits, known as "essential health benefits.", that the government determines.

-The 40/60 percentages are based on projected use of healthcare services by plan members.
-The actual out-of-pocket expenses of any single beneficiary may work out to be more or less than this ratio but should remain within the range.
-Those people whose out-of-pocket limits reach the annual maximum could see their share of healthcare costs fall until a new calendar year begins and the annual limit reset.
+The 60/40 payments by insurer versus enrollee are based on projected use of healthcare services by plan members.
+The actual out-of-pocket expenses of any single beneficiary may work out to be more or less than this ratio.
+Those people whose out-of-pocket limits reach the annual maximum could see their share of covered healthcare costs discontinue until a new calendar year begins and the annual limit is reset.

 Out-of-pocket expenses include fees like deductibles, copayments, or coinsurance.
-Different plans will approach the 40/60 split in various ways (see the table below) so it is important to research the financial details of a specific plan before deciding which one to purchase.
-For example, a person who has frequent medical expenses may want a Bronze Plan with a lower deductible (depending on premium) while a healthy person may want the opposite.
+Different plans will approach the 60/40 split in various ways (see the table below) so it is important to research the financial details of a specific plan before deciding which one to purchase.
+For example, a person who has frequent medical expenses may want a plan with a lower deductible (depending on premium) while a healthy person may want the opposite.

 For some plans, the consumer’s share of expenses may come in the form of large deductibles (e.g. above $5,000) with low out-of-pocket costs for services received after the deductible is satisfied.
-For other plans, the deductible might be low but the consumer would be responsible for 40% of the cost of every covered medical service he or she receives.
+For other plans, the deductible might be low but the consumer would be responsible for a significant percentage of the cost of every covered medical service he or she receives.

-The examples above show significant differences between deductibles and coinsurance even though the plans offer the same essential benefits and cap the maximum out-of-pocket expenses at $6,350 in 2014.
+The examples above show significant differences between deductibles and coinsurance even though the plans offer the same essential benefits and cap the maximum out-of-pocket expenses at $8,150 for individuals in 2020.
 It’s also important to remember that coverage depends on you using the plan’s approved healthcare providers.
-Using a doctor or hospital outside of that network could result in significantly higher costs.
+Using a doctor or hospital outside of that network could result in significantly higher cost-shares.

 It is estimated that the Bronze Plan requires higher cost-sharing for consumers than the typical employer-based plan.
 Moreover, people who are insuring family members along with themselves will have higher out-of-pocket limits as well as higher premiums.
 However, with respect to families, the income limits for government subsidies are also higher.

-Bronze are expected to have the lowest premium rates for the four new types of plans since they charge the highest out-of-pocket costs.
+Bronze plans have the lowest average premiums of the four types of Affordable Care Act plans since they charge the highest out-of-pocket costs as compared to the other plans.
 However, there may be instances where the Silver Plan for one insurance company may charge a lower premium than the Bronze Plan of another insurance company.
-Comparison shopping will be essential for anyone who wants to minimize their healthcare expenses.
+Comparison shopping is essential for anyone who wants to minimize their healthcare expenses.
 HealthPocket’s health insurance comparison tool allows people to compare all the plans available in their area.